Wealth infrastructure for autonomous agents · Powered by Uniswap

 Give your agent a complete financial backend in one transaction.

-Your agent registers once via ERC-8004, deploys a vault, and immediately has custody, yield, reputation, and payment rails — without writing a single line of financial infrastructure code.
+Your agent registers via ERC-8004, deploys a vault, and gets custody, yield, reputation, and payment rails.
+No financial infrastructure code to write.

 One-transaction setup — deploy a vault, get an ERC-8004 identity, and start earning yield on idle capital immediately

-x402 payment rails built in — your agent pays for external data and services per-request in USDC; no API keys or accounts receivable
+x402 payment rails built in — your agent can pay for external data and services per-request in USDC; no API keys or accounts receivable

 Pre-flight simulation on every write — the safety layer catches hallucinated addresses and bad amounts before they reach the chain